Ajja

 Ajja is a Raleigh dinner option with a clearly defined point of view: Mediterranean-Indian fusion, evening hours, smart-casual expectations.
 It is worth targeting when the brief is a planned dinner with flavors that move beyond a generic special-occasion template.

 The case for booking is the Mediterranean-Indian fusion angle.
-That verified cuisine gives the meal more direction than a broadly defined upscale dinner, it makes the restaurant especially useful for diners who want a Raleigh reservation with a distinct identity.
+Its cuisine gives the meal more direction than a broadly defined upscale dinner, it makes the restaurant especially useful for diners who want a Raleigh reservation with a distinct identity.
 If the occasion depends on a more familiar format, compare carefully; if the goal is a dinner with a stronger flavor profile, Ajja is a strong candidate.

 Why it matters in Raleigh's dinner mix

-Raleigh has many dinner options, Ajja stands out because its verified identity is specific: Mediterranean-Indian fusion served during evening hours Wednesday through Sunday, with Monday and Tuesday closed.
+Raleigh has many dinner options, Ajja stands out because its identity is specific: Mediterranean-Indian fusion served during evening hours Wednesday through Sunday, with Monday and Tuesday closed.
 That makes it a better fit for a planned night out than an anytime drop-in meal.

 Use it for a date night, birthday, or visiting-friends dinner when the group is open to Mediterranean and Indian influences.
 For diners comparing different dinner options, Stanbury is another option with a different point of view, while Jolie may make more sense when the group wants a different kind of dinner.
 Ajja is the pick when the table wants Mediterranean-Indian fusion in a smart-casual setting.